arblane/credits-firebot-setup/README.md

 + Commands
     + !clearcredits - clears the txt files, can be added to a startup event
     + !rollcredits - rolle the credits, can be connected to a touch portal/stream deck button
+      + Currently configured to run as a browswer source in OBS, to have it use the firebot overlay, add an html effect to !rollcredit and point to the html file that gets generated.

 # Credits
 + Adapted from setup by: cavemobster